MicrosoftDocs/altspace-vr/altspace-vr/getting-started/overview.md

 # Getting started with AltspaceVR

-Welcome to the AltspaceVR developer forums.
-There are multiple ways to add content to AltspaceVR.
-Here is an overview for them:
+Welcome to the AltspaceVR developer forums!
+Explore the different ways you can add content to AltspaceVR in the following sections.

 ## Mixed Reality Extension (MRE) SDK